What does Gay mean?

 A surname in the Middle Ages.
 Taken from the vocabulary word, this was popular as a given name in the 1930s but became obsolete after the meaning of the word changed in the 1960s.
 This was generally used as a girl's name and has also been used as a pet form of Gail.

 Gay has 1 masculine form: Gaylord.Kreatif forms: Gaygi, Gigay. [more]

 Gay is a very prominent first name for females (#795 out of 4276, Top 19%) and also a very prominent surname for both adults and children (#974 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Gay for girls.
 Gay was first listed in 1890-1899 and reached its apex rank of #341 in the U.S. in the 1940s, but is not in the list currently.
 (Top 1000 Birth Names Records, 2014)

 Displayed below is a comparison of the usage of the girl name Gay and related names.
 Gail, Gale, Gaye, Gayla and Gayle are the prominent variation forms of Gay.
-Forms like Gayel are uncommon.
-Usage of these girl names reached its peak during the years 1950-1959 (usage of 0.6705%) and has become much lower since, with forms such as Gale, Gay, Gaye, Gayla and Gayle becoming somewhat dated.
+Other forms, like Gayel, are uncommon.
+Usage of these relations of Gay reached its peak during the years 1950-1959 (average #329) and has become much lower since.
 (Top 1000 Birth Names Records, 2014)